chill3215/SchoolManagementSystem/README.md

 - Access the application:
     + Open your browser and navigate to http://localhost:8080.

+- Use the username and password of admin in the database to log in

 7. Missing aspects
   - Spring security for authorization
   - Web interface is not designed responsively